yugabyte/terraform-provider-ybm/docs/resources/vpc.md

   account_id = "example-account-id"
   name = "example-vpc"
   cloud = "GCP"
-  # Use only one among global cidr and region cidr
+  # Use only one of either global cidr or region cidr
   global_cidr = "10.9.0.0/18"
   # region_cidr_info = [
   #   {